 There is a bit of a dispute on how to serve ham and beans though.
 Purists say that it is always served as pictured at the top, with the cornbread on the side.
 Others will serve the beans with the cornbread as pictured below.
 I don’t care how you eat yours, but I’ll take mine with the cornbread on the side.

 Still looks good though, doesn’t it?
 Enough talk though.
 Let’s get to the recipe.
 You’re going to love it.
 I guarantee it.
+Don't waste that leftover ham bone!
+Use it to make a comforting batch of crock-pot ham and beans, a Southern comfort food staple.

 What I would have done differently had I thought of it at the time: